analoghan/TourneyControl/USER_GUIDE.md

 - Fixing incorrect settings
 - Managing rings without assigned judges

+### Generating Tournament Reports

+1. Find your tournament in the list (active or ended)
+2. Click "Generate Report" button
+3. CSV file downloads automatically with name: `tournament-report-[name]-[timestamp].csv`

+**Report Contents:**
+- Tournament summary (name, status, ring count, total packets completed)
+- One row per ring with all session data
+- Columns for each packet: Start Time, End Time, Run Time (minutes)
+- All times in tournament timezone
+- Total packets completed per ring

+**Using the Report:**
+- Open in Excel, Google Sheets, or any spreadsheet program
+- Analyze ring productivity and efficiency
+- Track tournament timing and flow
+- Identify bottlenecks or delays
+- Generate statistics for future planning

 ### Ending a Tournament

 1. Click "End" button on your active tournament
+2. **Confirmation dialog** appears warning that:
+   - Tournament will be marked as ended
+   - All rings currently in progress will be automatically ended
+   - This cannot be undone (though you can restart later)
+3. Confirm to proceed
-2. Tournament status changes to "Ended"
+4. Tournament status changes to "Ended"
+5. All in-progress rings are ended and sessions completed
-3. Judges can no longer modify ring settings
+6. Judges can no longer modify ring settings
-4. All ring data is preserved
+7. All ring and session data is preserved

 ### After Tournament Ends

 **Restart:**
 - Click "Restart" to reactivate the tournament
+- **All ring timing is automatically cleared** (start_time and end_time reset)
+- Rings reset to "Ready to Start" status
+- Session history is preserved in database
 - Judges can modify rings again
+- Fresh start for new tournament run

+**Generate Report:**
+- Reports can be generated for ended tournaments
-- All previous settings are preserved
+- All session data is preserved and available

 **Delete:**
 - Click "Delete" to permanently remove the tournament
 - This cannot be undone
+- Deletes tournament, rings, and all session data
 - Only ended tournaments can be deleted

+### Fixing Stuck Rings

+If a ring shows "PREVIOUS RING ENDED" but should be ready to start:

+1. Look for the orange "CLICK TO CLEAR TIMING" button below the status
+2. Click the button
+3. Confirm the action
+4. Ring timing is cleared and status changes to "READY TO START"
+5. Judge can now start a new session normally

+This can happen with rings that were in progress when the tournament was ended or during system updates.

 ### Quick Tips for Staff

 ✅ **DO:**
+- Monitor the "RTTL Needed" alert section first (highest priority)
-- Monitor the "Judges Needed" alert section regularly
+- Check "Judges Needed" alert section regularly
+- Generate reports periodically to track tournament progress
 - Pre-configure rings if you have time before judges arrive
 - Edit ring count if you need more or fewer rings
 - Keep tournament names clear and descriptive
+- Use "Clear Timing" button to fix stuck rings
+- Generate final report before deleting ended tournaments

 ❌ **DON'T:**
-- Delete tournaments until you're sure you don't need the data
+- Delete tournaments until you've generated and saved reports
+- Ignore RTTL alerts - they're highest priority
 - Start a tournament before judges are ready
 - Forget to end the tournament when complete
+- Restart a tournament without understanding it clears all ring timing

 ---